stevenfontanella/microlens/README.md

   * All `INLINE` pragmas sprinkled thru `lens` were preserved, as well as flags from the `.cabal` file.
 Performance shouldn't suffer; if it does, it's a bug.

-  * `microlens` should also be compilable with JHC, but I haven't checked.
-Tell me if it works!
+It could also be compatible with JHC but, unfortunately, I couldn't get JHC to accept type families without erroring out.

 [`microlens-th`]: http://hackage.haskell.org/package/microlens-th